Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Photo of man writing on his notebook

-Sulbutiamine can be used by the brain to improve concentration, mental, and possibly physical performance.
+Sulbutiamine can be used by the brain to improve concentration, and mental, and possibly physical performance.

 Are there any risks associated with sulbutiamine?